ixudra/imageable/README.md

 Custom Laravel imaging package for the Laravel 5 framework - developed by [Ixudra](http://ixudra.be).

+The ixudra/imageable package provides an easy to use polymorphic image model that can be linked to one or more models in any Laravel PHP application.
+The package contains an image model class as well as a factory class that will take care of creating and editing the image model.
+Additionally, the package will also take care of moving and storing the actual files in the correct locations.

 This package can be used by anyone at any given time, but keep in mind that it is optimized for my personal custom workflow.
 It may not suit your project perfectly and modifications may be in order.